-Lingaraj, literally means the king of Lingam, the iconic form or Shiva.
-Shiva was originally worshipped as Kirtivasa and later as Harihara and is commonly referred to as Tribhuvaneshwara (also called Bhubaneswar), the master of three worlds, namely, heaven, earth, and netherworld.
+Lingaraj, literally means the king of Lingam, the iconic form of Shiva.
+Shiva was originally worshipped as Kirtivasa and later as Harihara and is commonly referred to as Tribhuvaneshwara (also called Bhubaneswar), the master of three worlds, namely, heaven, earth, and the netherworld.
 His consort is called Bhuvaneshvari.

 9. Bhoga Nandeeshwara temple – Karnataka